Skip to Content

 • Eggs – This is the base for quiche.
 I like to use large farm-fresh eggs since they have the best flavor.

 • Cheese – I used a mix of shredded mozzarella and goat cheese.
-You can easily swap out the cheeses for your favorites such as shredded cheddar, pepper Jack, or feta.
+You can easily swap out the cheeses for your favorites, such as shredded cheddar, pepper Jack, or feta.

-• Pie crust – I used a refrigerated pie crust that you can find near the canned biscuits, cinnamon rolls, and other pastries.
+• Pie crust – I used a refrigerated pie crust that you can find near canned biscuits, cinnamon rolls, and other pastries.

 Using store-bought pie crust